arielnlee/Crypto-of-the-Future-Reinforcement-Learning/README.md

 [12] John Schulman, Filip Wolski, Prafulla Dhariwal, Alec Radford, and Oleg Klimov.
 2017.
 Proximal Policy Optimization Algorithms. arXiv:1707.06347 [cs], August. arXiv: 1707.06347.

+[13] CryptoDataDownload.
+"How to Pull Binance Data for Any Specific Time Period Using Python."
+Cryptodatadownload.com.
+16 Mar.
+2022.
+Web.
+6 May 2022.

 References used as models for codes are:

 [9]: Used as a model for the baselines.

 [10]: Helped significantly with Tensorflow

+[13]: Helped with extracting the data.

 ## Contibutors